-This community is home to some of the kindest, happiest, and most genuine people I’m lucky enough to call my friends -- often after class I check my phone to 12 unopened texts, 5 missed facetimes, and 3 missed calls, all from different individuals with intellectual and developmental disabilities.
+This community is home to some of the kindest, happiest, and most genuine people I’m lucky enough to call my friends -- often after class I check my phone to 12 unread texts, 5 missed facetimes, and 3 missed calls, all from different individuals IDD.
 However, I recognize that not everyone has the opportunity to interact with this community in the ways that I have been able to, and that’s why I wanted to start 321 Coffee.
-I want to provide an opportunity for the NC State community to engage with and learn from these amazing individuals just like I have all my life.
+I want to provide an opportunity for the NC State and Raleigh community to engage with and learn from these amazing individuals, just like I have all my life.

-I’m so proud of the progress we’ve made so far, and I can’t wait to see where 321 Coffee will go.
+I’m so proud of the impact 321 Coffee has made so far, and I can’t wait to see where it will go.